Lesterpaintstheworld/terminal-velocity/README.md

 - **GovernanceAgent**: Facilitates the collective decision-making process for adjusting economic policies and parameters.
 - **EconomicAgent**: Manages the decentralized economic framework and autonomous transactions within the UBC system.

+## Recent Changes
+- Added the SecurityAgent to handle secure communication and access control.
+- Updated the GovernanceAgent to facilitate collective decision-making on economic policies.
+- Improved the EconomicAgent's management of the decentralized economic framework and autonomous transactions.

 ## Configuration and Documentation

 This README provides a high-level overview of the KinOS architecture and the responsibilities of each agent.
 Detailed configuration instructions and documentation can be found in the docs/ directory, covering topics such as: